Lichfield, New Zealand: New Zealand Railways Kinleith Branch

-The NZ Government purchased a 19 mi section of the TTT Railway, from Putāruru to the "19-Mile Peg", near the present-day location of the Kinleith Paper Mill south of Tokoroa.
+The NZ Government in October 1946 purchased a 19 mi section of the TTT Railway, from Putāruru to the "19-Mile Peg", near the present-day location of the Kinleith Paper Mill south of Tokoroa.
 From Tuesday, 10 June 1947, the NZ Government took over the operation of this part of the TTT line.

-This section of railway was reconstructed under a NZ Government scheme for development of the Waikato River basin and surrounding areas.
-The project was completed on 6 October 1952.

-By 1949 Lichfield was again a terminus of the line, with a shelter shed (16ft x 10ft), a (20ft x 16ft) prefabricated army building from Claudelands, used as temporary office accommodation, and a passing loop for 64 wagons.
+The former TTT Railway ceased operations in 1949.
+Lichfield was again a terminus of the line, with a shelter shed (16ft x 10ft), a (20ft x 16ft) prefabricated army building from Claudelands, used as temporary office accommodation, and a passing loop for 64 wagons.

-There was again speculation that Lichfield would grow and, from Monday 12 June 1950, the station reopened for parcels and goods.
-A 30 ft by 12 ft goods shed, with verandah, was moved from Karangahake to Lichfield and a 40 ft long loading bank, with ramped ends, was built.
-The tramway to the south was straightened and by 12 November 1951 the line was sufficiently ballasted to allow trains to run at 15 mph.
-The offices were then moved to Tokoroa.